Frequently Asked Questions

-What kinds of Limine subscriptions will be offered when the new version is released, and how will the different subscriptions be priced?
+What kinds of Limine subscriptions are offered and how will the different subscriptions be priced?

 Most customers will have a choice between two types of license subscriptions:

-- Limine Enterprise Subscription provides access to the entire Limine platform, which includes a Web Application hosted on the customer’s own servers or cloud account, and a fixed number of user licenses for the standalone Desktop Application.
+- A Limine Enterprise Subscription provides access to the entire Limine platform, which includes the Web Application hosted on the customer’s own servers or cloud account, and a fixed number of user licenses for the standalone Desktop Application.

-While details are being finalized, we anticipate that an Enterprise Subscription will be priced based on the number of servers (CPU cores) on which the relevant server application software is deployed, with no per-user fees.
-This will enable organizations to pay a price that scales with their usage needs without having to be overly conscious about who the software is made available to.
+Enterprise Subscriptions are priced based on the number of servers (CPU cores) on which the relevant server application software is deployed, with no per-user fees.
+This enables organizations to pay a price that scales with their usage needs without having to be overly conscious about who the software is made available to.